dnsimple/dnsimple-support/content/articles/manage-caa-record.markdown

 - the standard mode provides a pre-populated interface to help enter the appropriate values for the CAA record. <label>Provider</label> allows you to create a CAA record to whitelist a certificate authority. <label>Reports</label> allows you to create a CAA record to specify the email for reporting policy violations.
 - the custom mode (<label>Custom</label>) allows you to modify the CAA record tag/value values directly.

-We currently do not support the ability to specify via interface the destructured CAA record value representation; in other words you cannot enter the following text:
+We do not support the ability to specify via interface the destructured CAA record value representation.
+In other words, you cannot enter the following text:

 ```
 0 issue "letsencrypt.com"